AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-new-baseline-on-prem.md

 >[!IMPORTANT]
 >
-> Deploy system configurations through code (for example, via your deployment pipeline) instead of applying them manually in the runtime environment.
+> Deploy system configurations through code instead of applying them manually in the runtime environment.

 The following steps explain how to enable the New Baseline in your On-Premise environment.